 Assessment and Grading:

 Quarter grades will be determined on the basis of performance on projects and classwork.
-Each area of evaluation will be weighted as follows:

 *Please note: Only semester grades appear on transcripts.